sarmadiali98/ReLico/README.md

 * PlatformIO upload/monitor
 * Python serial bridge
 * hardware-adapted LF program

+### 3. LF verification benchmark workflow

+Use the verification benchmark directory to reproduce the LF-side verification experiments and inspect the generated logs, timing summaries, and derived benchmark data.

 If you only want to evaluate the translator itself, the first workflow is sufficient.